KuMoNKo/docs/source/docs/forms.md

 > Please note, it is the responsibility of the developer to delete these files from the disk if they are removed, as Filament is unaware if they are depended on elsewhere.
 One way to do this automatically is observing a [model event](https://laravel.com/docs/eloquent#events).

-> To customize Livewire's default file upload validation rules, please refer to its [documentation](https://laravel-livewire.com/docs/2.x/file-uploads#global-validation).
+> To customize Livewire's default file upload validation rules, please refer to its [documentation](https://laravel-livewire.com/docs/file-uploads#global-validation).

+> Available values for the position methods can be found on [Filepond's website](https://pqina.nl/filepond/docs/patterns/api/filepond-instance#styles).

 > Support for multiple file uploads is coming soon.
 For more information, please see our [Development Roadmap](/docs/roadmap).